Thick vs. Thin Gum (Gingival Biotype, Gingival Phenotype):

 Gum Graft can be used to cover an exposed part of the root, instead of using white filling or bondings (Bondings needs to be replaced frequently, depending how well it is done in the first place)

-Gum Grafts can also be done in a single visit to build up thick tissue and cover exposed roots of multiple teeth.
-By thickening the soft tissue the risk of recession is minimized, saving you several fillings, teeth sensitivity, cavities, etc. in the future.
-The case presented below is an example.
+By thickening the gums the risk of recession is minimized, saving you several fillings, teeth sensitivity, cavities, etc. in the future.

 There are times gum recession happens despite the fact that there is a relatively thick gum.
 These are instances that other anatomical factors adversely influence the health of the gum.
 Below is an example.
-This recession can reasonably be improved with Gum Graft.
-The sooner you treat the site the more predictable the root coverage will be.

-Gum Grafts before orthodontic treatment in people with thin gums is a common practice and will help your teeth stay healthy and beautiful .
+Gum Grafts before orthodontic treatment in people with thin gums is a common practice and will help your teeth stay healthy and beautiful.
+Gum Grafts can also be used to PREVENT further recession.
+It is not uncommon to perform gum (gingival) graft before orthodontic treatment, because teeth movement accelerate recession.

 Dear Dr. Noohi.
 I had Alloderm grafting done over one year ago and root coverage was not achieved like I had expected.
 I am especially concerned about a couple of areas where the root is still exposed.
 Can KT be added even if the skin is thin?
 My periodontist tells me it is not necessary because the tissue is thicker and stable but each time I have my teeth cleaned my dentist and hygienist express concern.
 Thank you.